Quantum one-time tables for unconditionally secure qubit-commitment: Quantum One-Time Tables for Qubit-Commitment

 Based on the properties of the quantum masker, we construct a new unit of quantum commodity that can be used for an unconditionally secure qubit-commitment scheme.
 When commitment schemes are concerned, \remark{we will call a scheme bit-commitment scheme if the secret value is classical information, (`bit string'), and if the secret value is a quantum state, we will call it similarly \textit{qubit-commitment scheme}, even if the state is not 2-dimensional.
 Note that it is different from quantum bit-commitment scheme, which is a special case of bit-commitment scheme realized with quantum mechanical method.
 Also, we will call a commitment scheme $d-$dimensional if the secret value is $d-$dimensional.}

-\remark{Let $p$ be an arbitrary prime number.
+Let us briefly review unconditionally secure classical bit-commitment using the OTT by Rivest .
+Let $p$ be an arbitrary prime number.
 The OTT used in Ref. \cite{Rivest} for $p-$dimensional bit-commitment scheme is a classical bipartite state shared between two parties composed of two parts: \textit{(i)} two random numbers in $\mathds{Z}_p$, $(a,b)$, generated from each party and their copies respectively kept by Alice and Bob, and \textit{(ii)} a function of of the two random numbers $(a,b)$ (e.g. product modulo $p$) hidden and shared between Alice and Bob through the one-time pad (OTP) cipher, e.g. $(r,r+a\cdot b)$ with a random number $r \in \mathds{Z}_p$ \cite{Rivest}.
 The piece of information $a$ and $b$ held by respectively Alice and Bob can be interpreted as the reference systems for their own random numbers i.e. maximally correlated with their counterparts.

 We generalize the OTT to construct the \textit{quantum one-time table} (QOTT) by replacing the part \textit{(i)} with two maximally entangled states, say, $\ket{\Theta}_{EC}$ and $\ket{\Omega}_{SK}$ and replacing the part \textit{(ii)} with a masking unitary $M_{CS \to AB}$, whose safe state has only one nonzero eigenvalue $1/p$ with degeneracy $p$ for a prime number $p$, and the QOTP cipher, i.e. $X^{j_1i_1}Z^{j_2i_2}$ (X and Z are $p-$dimensional generalized Pauli operators.
 See Fig. \ref{fig:1}) applied on the system $K$ with numbers $i_1,i_2$ randomly chosen from $\mathds{Z}_p$ and $j_1,j_2$ chosen from some $J \subset \mathds{Z}_p$ .
 Here, $(i_1,i_2)$ and $(j_1,j_2)$ should be privately informed respectively to Alice and Bob.
 (See \textbf{SETUP} of Fig. \ref{fig:2}.)
-The QOTT could be considered an entangled state partly shared between Alice and Bob through a $(2,3)-$threshold QSS scheme with the system $K$ `locked' with the hidden Pauli operators so that, using the QOTT, any quantum state can be shared as a quantum secret by employing quantum teleportation. }
+The QOTT could be considered an entangled state partly shared between Alice and Bob through a $(2,3)-$threshold QSS scheme with the system $K$ `locked' with the hidden Pauli operators so that, using the QOTT, any quantum state can be shared as a quantum secret by employing quantum teleportation.

 We propose a qubit-commitment scheme utilizing the QOTT defined above.
 Although we will introduce a partially credible third party, the \textit{``trusted initializer''} usually named \textit{Ted}, to establish the QOTT in the scheme, we can treat the QOTT as a resource independently of its origin.
 Introducing a third party does not trivialize our problem, which is the case of the commodity-based cryptography, since the trusted initializer never actively mediates clients, i.e. Alice and Bob, by relaying message transmissions.